codelv/conda-mobile/README.md

 1. Install `miniconda` from https://conda.io/miniconda.html
 2. Create an env `conda create -n myapp`
 3. Activate it `source activate myapp`
-2. Then install `conda install iphoneos-python2.7`
+2. Then install `conda install -c channel iphoneos-python2.7`

 Packages are prefixed for the target platform as follows